magcius/meshopt_decoder_reference/README.md

 Assignment
 ===

-The task at hand is to create a reference decoder in JavaScript, following spec.md for implementation, and creating decoder.js.
+The task at hand is to create a reference decoder in JavaScript, following spec.md (appendix A and B) and implementing it inside decoder.js.

-decoder.js should implement an object with three functions with the following signatures:
+decoder.js should implement an object with three functions with the following signatures (using TypeScript syntax for clarity only):

 ```
 decodeVertexBuffer: (target: Uint8Array, count: number, size: number, source: Uint8Array, filter?: string) => void;